-In this guide, I will go over practices and crime prevention tips that are proven to lower or eliminate the chances of being a victim of a crime.
+This guide will go over safety practices and crime prevention tips to lower or eliminate the chances of being targeted as victims.

 Let’s dive right in.

 According to NYPD, there were as many as 219 felonies reported in the month of May alone, a majority of which involved cases in the subway.

 Purses, mobile phones, neck chains, and other handheld devices and valuables were all hot ticket items for the pickpocketing offenders.
 There were also dozens of cases of assaults and robberies.